prrao87/prrao87.github.io/content/posts/neo4j-python-2/index.md

 ```
 https://localhost:8000/v1/rest/search
 ```
-💡 __Best practice__
+{{< notice tip >}}
-> It's good practice to set a prefix to the router, for e.g., `/v1/rest` to indicate the version of the API and the fact that it's a REST API.
+It's good practice to set a prefix to the router, for e.g., `/v1/rest` to indicate the version of the API and the fact that it's a REST API.
 The version number specifies to users and developers which version of the API they are calling (in case there are breaking changes in the future).
+{{< /notice >}}
 ### Test endpoint

 Pass a simple search query with the terms `tuscany red` with a max price of 50 to a cURL request as follows.